 Executive Director Emeritus, The International Agency (IEA), Japan

-Nobuo Tanaka is former Chairman of the Sasakawa Peace Foundation.
-He is the chairman of the Innovation for Cool Earth Forum (ICEF).
-He is Distinguished Fellow at Institute of Energy Economics, Japan (IEEJ) and Visiting Professor at Graduate School of Public Policy of the University of Tokyo.
-As Executive Director of the International Energy Agency (IEA) from 2007 to 2011, he initiated a collective release of oil stocks in June 2011.
-He also played a crucial and personal role in strengthening of ties with major non-Member energy players, including China and India.
+Nobuo Tanaka is Chairman of the Steering Committee of the Innovation for Cool Earth Forum (ICEF), which was established by former Prime Minister Shinzo Abe in 2014.
+He was Chairman and President of the Sasakawa Peace Foundation from 2015 to 2020.
+As Executive Director of the International Energy Agency (IEA) from 2007 to 2011, he initiated a collective release of oil stocks in June 2011 and played a crucial and personal role in strengthening ties with major non-member energy players, including China and India.

-He began his career in 1973 in the Ministry of Economy, Trade and Industry (METI) after graduating the University of Tokyo, and has served in a number of high-ranking positions, including DirectorGeneral of the Multilateral Trade System Department.
-He was deeply engaged in bilateral trade issues with the US as Minister for Industry, Trade and Energy at the Embassy of Japan, Washington DC.
-He served twice as Director for Science, Technology and Industry (DSTI) of the Paris-based international organization, OECD.
+He began his career in 1973 at the Ministry of Economy, Trade and Industry (METI), where he served in several high-ranking positions, including Director-General of the Multilateral Trade System Department.
+He was deeply engaged in bilateral trade issues with the United States while serving as Minister for Industry, Trade and Energy at the Embassy of Japan in Washington, DC.
+He also served twice as Director for Science, Technology and Industry (DSTI) at the Paris-based Organisation for Economic Co-operation and Development (OECD).

 Dario A. Martinez